GTM: A General Time-series Model for Enhanced Representation Learning of Time-Series Data: Technical Appendices and Supplementary Material

 We conduct measurement analysis on UTSD-12G datasets and 5 popular multi-domain datasets for downstream tasks as described in Table \ref{table:statistics of UTSD-12G} and \ref{table:datasets for forecasting and Imputation}.
 To complement the limited information available in the temporal domain, we transform the datasets into the frequency domain using FFT.
 This allows us to analyze data distribution patterns from various perspectives, including amplitude, phase, periodicity, frequency resolution, etc..
-Due to the complexity of the joint distribution, we apply a non-parametric estimation method, specifically 2-D Kernel Density Estimation (KDE) (Eq\ref{eq:2D-KDE}), to estimate the joint probability density distribution (PDF) of amplitude-frequency and phase-frequency for time series data with varying granularities.
-We use a 2-D Gaussian kernel function (Eq\ref{eq:2D-Gaussian Kernel}) and 2-D Scott’s rule (Eq\ref{eq:2D-Scott's rule}) as bandwidth fuction.
+Due to the complexity of the joint distribution, we apply a non-parametric estimation method, specifically 2-D Kernel Density Estimation (KDE) (Equation~\ref{eq:2D-KDE}), to estimate the joint probability density distribution (PDF) of amplitude-frequency and phase-frequency for time series data with varying granularities.
+We use a 2-D Gaussian kernel function (Equation~\ref{eq:2D-Gaussian Kernel}) and 2-D Scott’s rule (Equation~\ref{eq:2D-Scott's rule}) as bandwidth fuction.
 Where $n$ denotes number of data samples, $h$ is the bandwidth, $\sigma$ and $\mu$ are standard deviation and mean of the samples.
-The results are presented in Figures \ref{fig:fre-dist-amp} and \ref{fig:freq-dist-phase}, respectively.
-The figures reveal notable discrepancies in the joint distributions across MTS datasets with different time granularities.
+The results are presented in Figure~\ref{fig:fre-dist}.
+It reveals notable discrepancies in the joint distributions across TS datasets with different time granularities.
 This observation highlights the importance of learning these distribution discrepancies as critical knowledge in the process of building a universal representation of MTS, which has often been overlooked in previous studies.